Is Dr. Brown accepting students?

 What is Dr. Brown's contact policy?

 In acknowledgment of the complexity and stress of navigating the application process, Dr. Brown is offering transparency in her policy regarding contact with applicants.
 Dr. Brown works to create an even playing field for applicants, so she will not meet individually with applicants prior to our program’s interview day.
 Applicants who send inquiries via email will not receive greater consideration for admission than those who do not.
-Dr. Brown is looking forward to reviewing your application!
+Dr. Brown looks forward to reviewing your application!

 What makes a strong applicant for Dr. Brown’s research lab?